adiaholic/gsoc2020/README.md

 ### Welcome to my GSoC 2020 project page.

 XMPP protocols are the base protocols for instant messaging and presence.
 It stands for eXtensible Messaging and Presence Protocol.
 Applications using XMPP make use of either of the three transports: TCP, Bidirectional-streams Over Synchronous(BOSH) and websocket transport.
-Smack already has support for TCP and BOSH based connections.
+Ignite Realtime's Smack already has support for TCP and BOSH based connections.
 And my job was to add websocket support to Smack.

 ## XEP-0156: Discovering Alternative XMPP Connection Methods